What are the possible side effects of cerasee tea?

 This herb is rich in nutrients like vitamin A, C, calcium, and iron, which are easily absorbed by the system, strengthening the bones and thereby avoiding osteoporosis.

 Prevents heart disease

 According to some animal studies, consumption of this caffeine-free tea aids in decreasing LDL cholesterol (bad cholesterol), hence lessening the chances of heart attacks, strokes, and other heart diseases.

 Warnings and side effects of cerasee tea (bitter melon tea)

-It is acknowledged that this herb should be taken for 9 days and then take a break until further use is necessary.
+It is acknowledged that this herb should be taken for nine days and then take a break until further use is necessary.
 Excessive use of Momordica charantia may cause liver damage, so use with caution!

-Those with Glucose-6-phosphate dehydrogenase (G6PD) deficiency (affects an estimated 420 million individuals in the world) should avoid taking bitter gourd tea since it might worsen some of the symptoms of favism including fever, rapid pulse, headache, stomach pain, and anemia.
+Those with Glucose-6-phosphate dehydrogenase (G6PD) deficiency (which affects an estimated 420 million individuals in the world) should avoid taking bitter gourd tea since it might worsen some of the symptoms of favism, including fever, rapid pulse, headache, stomach pain, and anemia.

-Moreover, the seed of bitter melon contains vicine (an alkaloid glycoside), therefore can trigger symptoms of favism in susceptible individuals.
+Moreover, the seed of bitter melon contains vicine (an alkaloid glycoside).
+Therefore, it can trigger symptoms of favism in susceptible individuals.